Generalizable Implicit Neural Representations via Instance Pattern Composers: Related Work

 \paragraph{Generalizable INRs.} Generalizable INRs learn to modulate or adapt the coordinate-based MLP to unseen data instances.
 Given a latent vector of each data instance, autodecoding~\cite{occupancynet,deepsdf} concatenates the latent vector into the features of MLP as the input condition, while sharing whole MLP weights across data instances.
 Inspired by the success of feature modulations~\cite{film,StyleGANv2}, a hypernetwork~\cite{hypernetworks} is trained to predict the modulation vectors for each data instance to scale and shift the activations in all layers of the shared MLP~\cite{coin++,functa,modulated_liif}.
 Both approaches are simple and computationally efficient, since they do not need to change the whole weights of MLP.
 However, the scope and capacity of feature modulations are limited and insufficient to adapt the shared MLP for a multitude of data instances.

-Existing studies~\cite{metasdf,learnit,transinr} adopt optimization-based meta-learning to training generalizable INRs.
+Existing studies adopt optimization-based meta-learning to training generalizable INRs.
 The bilevel optimizations such as MAML~\cite{maml} and CAVIA~\cite{cavia} train the weight initialization of coordinate-based MLP, where the inner optimization achieves rapid adaptation of MLP to unseen data instances in a few gradient steps~\cite{metasdf,learnit}.
-Despite high performance using direct updates of MLP weights, the training is unstable and memory intensive due to the computation of high-order gradients~\cite{functa} and requires an exhaustive search of hyperparameters.
+Despite high performance using direct weight updates, the training is unstable and memory intensive due to the computation of high-order gradients~\cite{functa} and requires an exhaustive search of hyperparameters.
 Interpreting the inner optimization of MAML as the inference of transformers~\cite{transformer,ViT}, TransINR~\cite{transinr} uses a hypernetwork comprised of a transformer to predict the column vectors in the weight matrix at every MLP layer.
-Inspired by the high performance and training stability, we also mainly use a transformer-based hypernetwork to predict the weight vectors of the proposed \emph{Instance Pattern Composer} described in Section~\ref{sec:method}.